-Shure’s SM7B has a smooth and wide-range frequency response, making it quickly integrated into professional music and speech applications.
-The Microphone itself has built-in stubs at the bottom, where the user can change which frequencies the Microphone will accentuate.
-The Microphone can boost the Mids and Highs to give your voice extra presence and make it sound clearer, it can also taper off the bass if you have a deep, or you can keep it flat to make the frequency very consistent and natural.
+Shure’s SM7B has a smooth and wide-range frequency response, quickly integrating it into professional music and speech applications.
+The microphone has built-in stubs at the bottom, where the user can change which frequencies the mic will accentuate.
+The mic can boost the mids and highs to give your extra voice presence and make it sound clearer.
+It can also taper off the bass if you have a deep voice, or you can keep it flat to make the frequency very consistent and natural.

 3. Polar Patterns

-This Microphone only has a cardioid pickup pattern.
-A cardioid pickup pattern aims to take in sound from the front of the Microphone – and avoids any sounds behind it.
-This allows the Speaker to sound very clear, and it eliminates background noise.
-The SM7B is also a dynamic microphone, which will enable it to suppress the noise behind it even further.
+This microphone has a cardioid pickup pattern.
+A cardioid pickup pattern aims to take in sound from the front of the microphone – and avoids any sounds behind it.
+This makes the speaker sound very clear, eliminating background noise.
+The SM7B is also a dynamic microphone, enabling it to suppress the noise behind it even further.
 Make sure to talk directly into the top of the SM7B, if you’re planning on using it.

 4. Power Requirements

-This Microphone requires a lot of gain that most affordable audio interfaces can’t produce.
+This microphone requires a lot of gain that most affordable audio interfaces can’t produce.
 Suppose you want to get the maximum out of the SM7B.
-In that case, it requires either a powerful Preamplifier or an Audio Interface that has quality preamps built-in that can supply enough gain to the Microphone.
-Without enough gain, the Microphone can’t pick up enough detail from your voice to produce that iconic warm presence sound it adds.
+In that case, it requires either a powerful preamplifier or an audio interface with quality preamps built-in that can supply enough gain to the microphone.
+Without enough gain, the microphone can’t pick up sufficient detail from your voice to produce that iconic warm presence sound it adds.

 Shure SM7B Accessories

 Here are a few of the best accessories for the Shure SM7B: